Ray-Garraty/frontend-project-lvl1/README.md

-Video confirming the successful completion of the Step #5: https://asciinema.org/a/339175 Video confirming the successful completion of the Step #6: https://asciinema.org/a/339373
+Video confirming the successful completion of the Step #5: https://asciinema.org/a/339175 Video confirming the successful completion of the Step #6: https://asciinema.org/a/339373 Video confirming the successful completion of the Step #7: https://asciinema.org/a/XkFGlxuPtWUGTPcdf90jhLHS8